Tagbrain/Tagbrain/README.md

     + graph by the project structure
     + ideas
     + tasks
-    + everything connected by Tagbrain
+    + everything related to Tagbrain